Ethical Tea Sourcing & Packaging

 At Matcha Alternatives we are proud to source our teas from Ethical Tea Partnership (ETP) tea gardens.
 In doing so, our teas are carefully sourced from responsible suppliers who are part of this international program dedicated to providing a great product without harming the world in the process.

-Where possible we go organic, but rest assured all the ingredients used in our blends are all-natural and free from artificial flavorings and colors.
+Where possible we go organic, but rest assured all the ingredients used in our blends are all-natural and free from sugar, dairy, artificial flavorings and colors.

 We use plastic packaging....why?
 Because, counter-intuitively, it's better for the environment than glass, foil/metal or paper in terms of carbon footprint.